Learn about the differences between HubSpot CMS vs WordPress CRM and find out how to choose the best platform for your business.

 The array of SEO tools will also help your content perform, for instance measuring the length of your meta description or consistency of the keyword you’re using.

-There’s also a new feature called code alerts which highlight any syntax errors you may have in your coded files, resulting in them not being able to cache or be minified (this will slow down your website).
+There’s also a feature called code alerts, which highlights any syntax errors you may have in your coded files, resulting in them not being able to cache or be minified (this would otherwise slow down your website).

-WordPress is not born with integrated SEO capabilities, but there are handy — yes, you’ve guessed it — plugins (both free and paid) you can install for this.
+WordPress isn't born with integrated SEO capabilities, but there are handy — yes, you’ve guessed it — plugins (both free and paid) you can install for this.
 Competitor tracking, page performance tracking, inbound link tracking, and Google Search Console Integration all require additional software.

-HubSpot has Inbound Marketing Consultants, Account Managers, and highly qualified Academy Professors dedicated to training and education.
+HubSpot offers inbound marketing consultants, account managers, and highly qualified Academy professors dedicated to training and education.
 The HubSpot blog and the Marketing Library provide resources for continuous education.
-Their wide range of certifications helps you look at specific topics in-depth, including the platform itself.

 All client web sessions on HubSpot are encrypted using an SSL certificate with a 256-bit AES key.
 Security measures include the following: